rajeevth11/charging-station-service/README.md

 ## Introduction

-This aplication will allowed user to setup Companies and Stations for electical charging vahicles.
+This aplication will allowed user to setup Companies and Stations for electical charging of vehicles.
 Useres will allow to find a nearest sation for a requested company.

 ## Requiremens
 - Java 8